Lesson Different investment strategies

 Finally, don’t forget about diversification.
 Whether you’re diversifying between stocks, industries, or entire asset types, a little diversification can go a long way in mitigating your levels of risk.

-Note: The information in this blog is for information purposes only and should not be used or construed as financial, investment, or tax advice by any individual.
-Information obtained from third parties is believed to be reliable, but no representations or warranty, expressed or implied is made by Questrade, Inc., its affiliates or any other person to its accuracy.
+Note: The information in this blog is for educational purposes only and should not be used or construed as financial or investment advice by any individual.
+Information obtained from third parties is believed to be reliable, but no representations or warranty, expressed or implied, is made by Questrade, Inc., its affiliates or any other person to its accuracy.

 Related lessons